Hospitality Training News and Guides

 Frequently Asked Questions

 • Do I need an RSA to work in hospitality?
-Yes, if your role involves selling, serving, or supplying alcohol in most Australian states or territories.
+Yes, if your role involves serving, selling, or supplying alcohol.

 • Is RSA training the same across Australia?
-No, each state and territory regulates RSA requirements differently, so your course must be recognised in your jurisdiction.
+No, each state regulates RSA differently.

-• How long does it take to get an RSA certificate?
-Many courses can be completed in 4-6 hours, although online study may allow you to learn at your own pace.
+• How long does it take to get an RSA?
+Most courses take 4–6 hours, with flexible online pacing.

 • Does an RSA expire?
-It depends on the state.
-NSW is 5 years, Victoria is 3 years, while QLD, WA, SA, NT, and ACT have no fixed expiry.
+Depends on the state: NSW is 5 years, VIC is 3 years, others have no fixed expiry.

 RSA Laws Australia